Minden: Bicycle

 The town is touched by two long-distance cycling routes: the Weserradweg (Weser bicycle path) along the complete river from Hann.
 Münden to Cuxhaven, and starting point and terminus as well of the Westphalian Mill Route, that connects 43 historic mills along a circular route.
 A bike freeway from Minden to Herford (Radschnellweg RS 3) is under construction.

-The railway station provides a bike station.
-The town belongs to a working cooperative of bicycle friendly communities in North Rhine-Westphalia with the aim to increase bicycle traffic to over 20 percent of the total.
+The railway station sports a bike station.
+The town belongs to a working cooperative of bicycle-friendly communities in North Rhine-Westphalia aiming for bikes to exceed 20% of traffic.

 Hiking

 Minden lies on the Wittekindsweg (Wittekind's path), part of the E11 European long distance path from The Hague to Tallinn, and on the regional pilgrims' route Sigwardsweg, named in memory of Bishop Sigward (1120–1140).

-A planet walk from Simeon square along the Weser shore to the north symbolizes the planetary distances in the Solar System; it was established in 1996, when Pluto was yet regarded as planet, and therefore has a length of 5.9 km.
+A planet walk from Simeon square along the western Weser shore to the north symbolizes the planetary distances in the Solar System; it was established in 1996, when Pluto was yet regarded as planet, and therefore has a length of 5.9 km.